Applications are invited for a fully-funded four year PhD studentship to commence in October 2020.

 General admissions criteria

-The project requires a candidate with a good first degree (minimum 2.1 or equivalent) in Biochemistry, Chemical Biology, Biophysics and/or Structural Biology or a related subject, and a desire to excel as a disciplined scientist within a cohesive research team.
+The project requires a candidate with a good first degree (minimum 2.1 or equivalent) in Biochemistry or a related subject, and a desire to excel as a disciplined scientist within a cohesive research team.
 Potential applicants with a Masters-level qualification, or equivalent experience in a relevant field, are strongly encouraged to apply.

 How to Apply

-We’d encourage you to contact Dr. Bruce Lichtenstein ([email protected]
+We’d encourage you to contact Dr Michael Zahn ([email protected]

 When you are ready to apply, you can use our online application form making sure you submit a personal statement, proof of your degrees and grades, details of two referees, proof of your English language proficiency and an up-to-date CV.
 Our ‘How to Apply’ page offers further guidance on the PhD application process.

-If you want to be considered for this funded PhD opportunity you must quote project code BIOL5170220 when applying.
+If you want to be considered for this funded PhD opportunity you must quote project code BIOL5190220 when applying.